nickthenlec/3bitcounter/README.md

 - learning binary counting
 - building a fun, DIY, desk gadget

-Please see the bom.html file for components needed to assemple the project.
+Please see the [Bill of Materials](https://github.com/nickthenlec/3bitcounter/blob/main/3bitcounter_1_2_bom.html) for components needed to assemple the project.
 The project requires a 5V power source.
 Optionally, sockets may be used when installing IC.

 How it works: